 Condo vs Apartment: Which One May Be Right for You?

 Whether a condo or apartment is right for you depends on your preferred rental experience.
-If you’re looking for something that feels a little more akin to home and don’t mind dealing directly with your landlord when discussing repairs and rent payments, a condo may be the better option for you.
+If you’re looking for something that feels a little more akin to home and don’t mind dealing directly with your landlord when discussing repairs and rent payments, a condo (or an apartment in a small privately owned apartment building) may be the better option for you.

 On the other hand, if you prefer dealing with a full-time staff of property managers, want something more structured, and don’t mind cookie-cutter corporate apartments, an apartment may be the better rental option for you.

-Prospective condo buyers will also want to keep their finances and monthly budget in mind when deciding if they want to rent or buy.
-While the idea of building equity is appealing, it’s not for everyone.
+Prospective condo buyers will want to keep their finances and monthly budget in mind when deciding if they want to rent or buy.
+While the idea of building equity is appealing, settling down and committing to a mortgage isn’t for everyone.
 You’ll want to thoughtfully evaluate your ability to make monthly payments and whether you want to stick around an area.

 The Takeaway